entur/design-system/README.md

 The docs are currently available at [entur-design-system.firebaseapp.com](https://entur-design-system.firebaseapp.com).

-In the future, this will happen automatically whenever we merge to master.
-For now, there's a few manual steps.

 ### Setting up and logging in to Firebase

-In order to deploy the docs, you need to have the `firebase-tools` CLI installed globally.
+In order to deploy the docs locally, you need to have the `firebase-tools` CLI installed globally.
 You can do that by running `npm install -g firebase-tools` or `yarn global add firebase-tools`.
 Once installed, you need to log in with `firebase login`.
 Remember to use a user with access to the `entur-design-system` library.
 If you don't have access, please reach out to [Kristofer Giltvedt Selbekk](mailto:kristoffer.giltvedt.selbekk@entur.org) to be granted the correct access rights.

 ### The actual deploying part